 A former Starbucks employee, Howard Schultz, bought the business in 1987 and began a rapid expansion, initially into Vancouver and Chicago.
 The first store outside North America opened in Tokyo, Japan, in 1996.
 Starbucks launched its first Australian store at Hyde Park in Sydney in July 2000.
 As of 2018, the company operated 28,218 locations worldwide.
 The stores are all company-owned, not franchised.

-It seems that Starbucks misread the coffee culture in Australia.
+The first Starbucks store in Australia opened in Sydney in July 2000.
+But it seems that they misread the coffee culture in Australia.
 Initially, the product offering featured sweeter coffees than Australians were used to, and at higher prices than most cafés.
-The chain opened too many outlets too quickly and by 2008 70 per cent of them had closed.
+The chain opened too many outlets too quickly, operating more than 80 stores by 2008.
+However, in that year 70 per cent of them had closed, leaving just 23 outlets throughout Australia.